 THE TWELVE DAYS OF YULE

 We do know that the celebration of Yule wasn’t always twelve days long.
-In the Norse text Heimskringla: The Saga of Hakon the Good talks about it once lasting for three days, or as long as the ale lasted.
+In the Norse text Heimskringla: The Saga of Hakon the Good (written in the 13th Century about events 3 centuries earlier) talks about it once lasting for three days, or as long as the ale lasted.
 The night it began was known as the slaughter night, where animals would be ritually slain.
 Ynglingna saga also talks of animal sacrifice.
 The meat later used to feed the community, as well as the Gods.
-We know there were practices as well of human sacrifice too during other ritual observances.
-In one story in Snorri’s Edda is that of the Swedish King being sacrificed to help during years of drought and famine, the scene famously imagined by Swedish painter Carl Larsson in his Midvinter’s Blot.
+We know there were practices as well of human sacrifice too during other ritual observances across the Northern Tradition umbrella for various rites.
+In Ynglinga saga ( in Snorri’s Edda) is that of the Swedish King Domalde being sacrificed to help during years of drought and famine, the scene famously imagined by Swedish painter Carl Larsson in his Midvinter’s Blot.

 One has to remember the awe that early man had to the primal forces of nature, embodied by our Gods.
 Luxuries like electricity, indoor plumbing, sophisticated means of home building spoils us.
 We forget just how easily a life can be in the balance at the whims of nature.
 Sacrifice, is just that, a sacrifice.
 And the thought that even a King wasn’t immune to the needs of the people is potently powerful, even if scholars debate if it’s based on any real, historical events.

 I mention the sacrifices, because as we see the monarchs convert, many of the early monarchs passed all sorts of laws to curtail pagan observances, including that of sacrificing animals.
-It was King Hakon of Norway, who as a Christian passed a law that the Christian Christmas Day (which was already a weird bastardization of the Christian story of the Nativity and Saturnalia/Mithraic customs) AND the pagan yuletide celebrations were to henceforth be celebrated at the same time.
+It was King Hakon of Norway, who as a Christian passed a law that the Christian Christmas Day (which was already a weird bastardization of the Christian story of the Nativity with some of the traditions tied to Saturnalia/Mithraic customs) AND the pagan yuletide celebrations were to henceforth be celebrated at the same time.
 While this only specifically impacted Norway (and its territories), it illustrates an intentional combining of the holy-days into one celebration.

-I’m going to include as well that the JULBOCK, or Yule Goat, is most likely rooted in a combination of the Santa like figure’s animal, but also that after various Christian monarchs made it illegal on penalty of death to perform a ritual blot, or blood sacrifice, that straw goats became a substitute for the animal, and some areas would instead burn the goat in effigy instead.
+I’m going to include as well that the JULBOCK, or Yule Goat, is most likely rooted in a combination of the Santa like figure’s animal or companion, but also that after various Christian monarchs made it illegal on penalty of death to perform a ritual blot, or blood sacrifice, that straw goats became a substitute for the animal, and some areas would instead burn the goat in effigy instead.
 Some early costumes for various Wild Hunt like figures also would use straw as part of their costume.
-So, we may very well have a blending of the Wild Hunt, with the sacrificial animal happening as well.
+So, we may very well have a blending of the Wild Hunt, with the sacrificial animal happening as well (the Krampus probably evolves from this syncretization).
 Famously today the small town of Gavle, Sweden builds a huge multi-story straw goat, and apparently it tends to get vandalized and burned down, a recent 20-minute English friendly documentary pointing to it being a modern-day example of Christianity and Paganism butting heads, which you can view at THE GUARDIAN.
 After viewing you can then check out this link to see the live webcam to determine for yourself if the goat is still around this year at the official website and webcam.

 Today, the high holy tide is celebrated for twelve days.
 Whether this was because in some areas it was celebrated for that long originally, or was perhaps some odd creation that came from blending old pagan time-keeping methods and calendars with the modern ones together the end result is the same.

 It is customary that NO work is done during the yuletide.
 From Germanic sources we see stories of the Goddess Berchta punishing those who had left work undone.
+Old folk tradition tells us of Sweden’s Lussi who would destroy chimneys if work was left unfinished.
 In the Icelandic Svarfdæla saga, we see a warrior who postpones a fight until after the Yuletide.
-The Saga of Hakon the Goodalso speaks that the Yule was to be kept holy.
+The Saga of Hakon the Good also speaks that the Yule was to be kept holy.
 Some practitioners of the Northern Tradition will even opt to completely withdraw and go incommunicado from online mailing lists, bulletin boards, and social media outlets like Facebook so they can stay focused on spending the yuletide with friends and family.
 While it’s not always an option for everyone, there are those who choose to use vacation time from work so they can have the entire yuletide off as well.

 In Gulathingslog 7 we see that Yule was celebrated ‘for a fertile and peaceful season’ we also see in the Saga of Hakon the Good that Odin was hailed as a bringer of victory, Njord and Freyr were also hailed for peace and fertility.
+Saga of the Earls of Orkney tells us that in midwinter Thor was especially venerated in Sweden.
 Grimm’s Teutonic Mythology speaks of how Frau Holle’s annual wagon toured the countryside during the yuletide season for blessings of a fertile year ahead.
-Beyond what we know historically, deities associated with winter like the winter hunters Ullr and Skadhi are also sometimes hailed.
+Beyond what we know historically, deities associated with winter like the winter hunters Ullr and Skadhi are also sometimes hailed among modern polytheists.
 Since this is the time of darkest night, but also for many the turning of the year, I like to honor our time-keepers during the yuletide, especially on Twelfth Night: Mundilfari the time-turner, and his children Sunna, Mani, and Sinthgunt.
-Additionally, Dagr and Nott are also appropriate.
+Additionally, other time and daykeepers like Dellingr, Dagr, Nott, etc. are also appropriate.

 Thor is also honored by those who view him as the origin of the various Santa Claus like traditions.
 Additionally, I will honor Saga.
 Saga means history or story, and I see at this time of year when Winter is cold, that people will naturally huddle together around the hearth-fire and tell the old stories: the stories of our ancestors and of our Gods.
 So, I honor Saga at this time, as well as my ancestors too.

-It’s interesting to note that while some pagan solstice celebrations focus on the Sun and related solar deities, I’d say that in the Northern Tradition the traditional focus is more on the deities associated with the Wild Hunt including Berchta, and the hopes for the fertility to come in the planting and subsequent harvest season ahead.
+It’s interesting to note that while some pagan solstice celebrations focus on the Sun and related solar deities, I’d say that in the Northern Tradition the traditional focus is more on the deities associated with the Wild Hunt (including Berchta, Odin, Lussi, Frau Holle, Thor, etc.), and the hopes for the fertility to come in the planting and subsequent harvest season ahead.
+It’s not to say that the transition and long night was not recognized by these ancient groups, but rather what has survived to us tends to focus more predominantly upon the Wild Hunt figures we find within the Northern Tradition.
+We see among their calendars there was a very obvious demarcation in month names for the summer and winter solstices.

 MOTHER’S NIGHT – THE START OF YULE

 The Disir can be understood to be the ancestral mothers, and other female spirits (including deities) that oversee, influence, and protect the family, clan, or tribe.
 They can also be understood in some places to most likely also encompass the spirit loci.
 When we reach back to ancient Germania, we also see a thriving cultus dedicated to the “matrons” (aka the Matrae and Matrones), as well as mention to the Idis.
-There are many scholarly suggestions that the figures of the Norns, Fylgia, and Valkyries may also be included.
+In the archaeological record, we have found over a thousand votive stone monuments erected to the honor of the matrons across the Rhineland (and beyond) in Europe.
+So this was a very major cultus.
+There are many scholarly suggestions that the figures of the Norns, Fylgia, and Valkyries may also be included under the ‘disir’ umbrella.

 I personally theorize that Saint Lucia’s Day (celebrated primarily in Scandinavian countries) occurs on December 13th and features a female ‘light-bringer’ may be a Christianized remnant of an ancient Disir-related ritual.
 Some scholars have posited that the Christianized Saint Lucia, may very well have pagan origins related to the figure of Lussi.
 The practice of Lussevaka – to stay awake through Lussinatt to guard oneself and the household against evil, not only fits symbolically well with a solstice celebration of longest night, but also brings to mind the description of Mother’s Night being observed for the entire night as well.
 While there’s a few different Christian origin stories for Lucia, or Saint Lucy, one of them has her bringing light to persecuted Christians hiding in the catacombs surrounded by the dead with nothing but a lit wreath to guide her.
 Symbolically, traversing the dark and realm of the dead with light, seems to fit with pre-Christian symbolism.